Worcester County, Maryland

 - 1996 - The Worcester County Library opens its new main branch in Berlin.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Worcester County, Maryland.
+This timeline provides a concise overview of the key events in the history of Worcester County, Maryland.